 - Canon Foreigner: She was created exclusively for the anime's third season, TRY, which was completely original material.

 - The Comically Serious: In the beginning, she was the only one who took the mission seriously, meaning she frequently had stress attacks with how laidback and casual the others were over the matter.

-- A Form You Are Comfortable With: both in-universe and out of universe.
-Filia is a Gold Dragon, but spends most of the time transformed into a human form, for the convenience of her companions and of the viewers, who might find it harder to relate to a dragon.
+- A Form You Are Comfortable With: Both in-universe and out of universe.
+Filia is a Golden Dragon, but spends most of the time transformed into a human form, for the convenience of her companions and of the viewers, who might find it harder to relate to a dragon.

 - Glamour Failure: Her dragon tail shows when she is upset.

-- Good Shepherd: Priestess of Ceipheid; though her arrogance marres the image she's still a heroic character.
+- Good Shepherd: She's a Priestess of Ceipheid, but even though her arrogance mars the image, she's still a heroic character.

 - Guest Star Party Member: She's only present for the third season.

 - Holier Than Thou: Being a priestess from what she thinks is a Saintly Church, she takes a dim view of the Anti-Hero vagabonds she has to travel with.
 After learning the Awful Truth she becomes more humble.